-- 3.1 Length For a valid record to be established the course upon which the time trial is conducted must be a minimum of one kilometer or 1⁄4 mile. - 3.2 Approved Survey The course shall be approved by an official Surveyor holding a certificate of competence from a recognized institution under the direction of a representative of APBA.
-The course shall be measured by triangulation.
+- 3.1 Length For a valid record to be established the course upon which the time trial is conducted must be a minimum of one kilometer or 1⁄4 mile. - 3.2 Approved Survey The course shall be approved by an official Surveyor holding a certificate of competence from a recognized institution under the direction of a representative the Chief Surveyor of APBA.
+The course shall be measured by triangulation or electronic distance measuring equipment (DME), which must have a first-class certificate delivered by an Observatory or similar authority.
 The official Surveyor shall provide a certificate in duplicate verifying the execution of the above requirements.
-This certificate shall be signed by the Surveyor and countersigned by the representative of the APBA and forwarded to National Headquarters with the results of the speed runs. - 3.3 Fixed Landmarks For the purpose of a record, only courses based on fixed landmarks are recognized. - 3.4.
+This certificate shall be signed by the Surveyor and countersigned by the representative Chief Surveyor of the APBA and forwarded to National Headquarters with the results of the speed runs. - 3.3 Fixed Landmarks For the purpose of a record, only courses based on fixed landmarks are recognized. - 3.4.
 Marks of the Course The course shall be marked at either end by permanent markers placed on shore with approved distinguishing marks affixed to them.
 Steering marks may be placed wherever needed.
 In wide bodies of water, the width of the course may be marked off at each end with two buoys moored at a distance of one hundred yards from each other.
 The boats must run between these buoys. - 3.5 Long Distance Point to Point will not require Approved Survey but will require GPS fixed waypoints.